TTLabs/EvaporateJS/README.md

 * **name**: _String_. the S3 ObjectName that the completed file will have
 * **file**: _File_. a reference to the file object

+The `.add()` method returns the internal EvaporateJS id of the upload to process.
+Use this id to abort or cancel an upload.

 `config` has 8 optional parameter: